 Experiment and take risks to become more fluent in English

-Just recently, a learner of mine asked me how he could improve his speaking.
+Just recently, one of my students asked me how he should go about improving his speaking.
 In typical blunt fashion, I responded: “You need to take risks to become more fluent in English”.

-HOW IMPORTANT IS IT TO RISKS TO BECOME MORE FLUENT IN ENGLISH?
+HOW IMPORTANT IS IT TO take RISKS TO BECOME MORE FLUENT IN ENGLISH?

 As American linguist, H. Douglas Brown, put it in his book, Principles of Language Learning and Teaching (2006:160):

-English language learners should not solely view conversation classes as a means to have a good old chinwag about their private affairs and the topic of an article.
-In contrast, they should see each conversation class as an opportunity to experiment and take chances by incorporating recently learned words, collocations and grammar points into speech.
+Learners should not view conversation classes as a means to just react to the content of an article.
+In fact, they should see each conversation class as an opportunity to experiment and take chances.
+For instance, learners should attempt to incorporate recently learned words, collocations and grammar points into speech.

-It’s highly self-motivating to take risks when speaking English, regardless of whether one is accurate or inaccurate when it comes to execution.
-Indeed, It’s better to be wrong than it is to be always right by using the same basic structures and intermediate level vocabulary.
+It’s extremely self-motivating to take risks when speaking English, regardless of whether one is accurate or inaccurate in their execution.
+It’s better to be wrong than it is to be always right using the same basic structures and intermediate level vocabulary.

 Just yesterday, one of my Polish students attempted to use the future perfect aspect, thus: